INDOS Financial Limited

 - First line of defence: Line management are responsible for identification, measurement and management of risks within the firm, ensuring appropriate controls are in place and operating effectively.

-- Second Line of Defence: the Firm’s risk and operations manager function provides risk management expertise and challenges the employees in their performance of risk management activities through independent reviews, monitoring and testing.
+- Second Line of Defence: the Firm’s Risk and Governance Director provides risk management expertise and challenges the employees in their performance of risk management activities through independent reviews, monitoring and testing.

 - Third line of defence: the Board oversee and review the effectiveness of the risk management structure and framework and ensure results are in line with the Firm’s risk appetite.
 The external auditors assure reliability and integrity of financial reporting processes.